AssumeRoleWithCertificate

 TokenRevokeType string Optional

-A string to assign to the generated token that allows the token’s access to be revoked prior to expiration.
+A string to assign to the generated token that allows the token’s access to be revoked before expiration.

 A user may have a maximum of 100 unique token revocation types at any time.
 A token revocation type can be assigned to multiple tokens.